The Beurling and Malliavin Theorem in Several Dimensions

 {Laboratoire Analyse, G\'eom\'etrie et Mod\'elisation, CY Cergy Paris Universit\'e, 2 avenue Adolphe Chauvin, 95300, Pontoise, France

 \textit{On leave from: St.-Petersburg Department of V.A.
-Steklov Mathematical Institute, Russian Academy of Sciences (PDMI RAS), Fontanka 27, St.-Petersburg, 191023, Russia} } \subjclass[2020]{42B10, 42A38, 26A16, 33C10} \keywords{Fourier Transform, Uncertainty Principle, Beurling and Malliavin Theorems, Bessel Functions, Hadamard Descent Method.}
+Steklov Mathematical Institute, Russian Academy of Sciences (PDMI RAS), Fontanka 27, St.-Petersburg, 191023, Russia} } \subjclass[2020]{42B10, 42A38, 26A16, 33C10} \keywords{Fourier Transform, Uncertainty Principle, Beurling and Malliavin Theorems, Bessel Functions.}